Cuda-Chen/cuda-chen.github.io/_drafts/neon-clmul.md

-Though using Barrett reduction with carry-less multiplication does not need to store the look-up table, it needs the target support carry-less multiplication with O(1) time as the ordinary carry-less multiplication requires O(n^2) time, which usually perform worse than look-up table method.
-Thankfully, Arm crypto extension provides a O(1) time carry-less multiplication.
+Though using Barrett reduction with carry-less multiplication does not need to store the look-up table, it needs the target to support hardware accelerated carry-less multiplication as the ordinary carry-less multiplication requires $$ O(b^2) $$ time ($$ b $$ means the bits of number), which usually performs worse than look-up table method.
+Thankfully, Arm Cryptography Extension provides a hardware accelerated carry-less multiplication.

 Summing up, we can come up with the following implementation: